There’s nothing more painful than when fantasy meets reality.

-It’s time for a little “social media marketing rehab” where we break through the fantasies surrounding social media marketing and introduce “reality” into the hype that social media marketing is cheap and easy.
+It’s time for a little “social media marketing reality check” where we break through the fantasies surrounding social media marketing and introduce “reality” into the hype that surrounds social media marketing.

 THE REALITY OF SOCIAL MEDIA MARKETING

-You don’t plant an apple seed on day and expect to harvest apples the next morning – yet many business owners expect to do just that through various forms of social media marketing.
+You wouldn’t plant an apple seed and expect to harvest apples the next morning – yet many business owners expect to do just that not only through business blogging – but also through various forms of social media marketing.

 With that said, social media marketing is ideal for those who: